Batting Average Calculator

 Some other useful baseball and cricket statistics and tools

 The batting average calculator is not the only tool we have to offer to baseball enthusiasts.
-Whether you're a fan wanting to learn more about your idol, a coach building a new team, or a player who wants to assess your own skill - you are bound to find these calculators invaluable!
+Whether you're a fan wanting to learn more about your idol, a coach building a new team, or a player who wants to assess your own skill - you are bound to find these tools invaluable!

-Earned Run Average - used in baseball, ERA measures a pitcher's effectiveness based on the number of earned runs, innings pitched and outs pitched.
+Earned Run Average Calculator - used in baseball, ERA measures a pitcher's effectiveness based on the number of earned runs, innings pitched and outs pitched.

-Slugging Percentage - SLG is a great tool to estimate the effectiveness on a hitter.
+Slugging Percentage Calculator - SLG is a great tool to estimate the effectiveness on a hitter.
 SLG's value equals the number of bases gained by a player divided by the number of bats they have taken.

-On Base Percentage - OBP is used to determine how good a batter is at reaching base.
+On Base Percentage Calculator - OBP is used to determine how good a batter is at reaching base.
 It is often considered an extension of batting average.

-Walks plus Hits per Inning Pitched - WHIP is one of the more popular statistics used to measure the skills of a pitcher.
+Walks plus Hits per Inning Pitched Calculator - WHIP is one of the more popular statistics used to measure the skills of a pitcher.
 Interestingly, in its case, the lower the value, the better the player.

-Net Run Rate - NRR is a cricket statistic which focuses on the performance of the whole team rather than a single player.
+Net Run Rate Calculator - NRR is a cricket statistic which focuses on the performance of the whole team rather than a single player.

-Magic Number - To determine how many games your team needs to win or the opponent team needs to lose for you to secure the division.
+Magic Number Calculator - To determine how many games your team needs to win or the opponent team needs to lose for you to secure the division.

 Why is batting average, as well as the other statistics, useful?